richafnu/Viva/Viva/engage/eac-storyline.md

 ### What users experience when storyline is disabled

 When you disable storyline for a user, the user can't create new storyline posts and the Storyline tab no longer appears on their user profile.

 *If you disable storyline for all users in your network*, storyline doesn't appear in the left navigation pane of Viva Engage for the web, and it doesn't appear in the top navigation of the Viva Engage app for Teams and Outlook.

-Even though the user doesn't have a storyline tab on their profile, their previous storyline conversations remain visible through the All activity feed and through search.
+Even though the user doesn't have a Storyline tab on their profile, their previous conversations remain visible through the All activity feed and through search.

 All Storyline content is available through [network data export](eac-as-manage-data.md#export-tenant-data-by-date-range).
 Networks in Native Mode can also access this content [through eDiscovery](eDiscovery-engage.md).